lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonstatusbarpane-class.md

  **Header:** afxribbonstatusbarpane.h

 ##  <a name="cmfcribbonstatusbarpane"></a>  CMFCRibbonStatusBarPane::CMFCRibbonStatusBarPane
- Erstellen Sie ein Objekt in der Statusleiste an.
+ Erstellen Sie ein Objekt im Bereich, in der Statusleiste an.

 ```
 CMFCRibbonStatusBarPane(